My Story: What Led to Me Becoming a Coach

 How to Decide Which Career is for me?

-Before I left my job I connected with a friend from my University days and she recommended a couple of books: Do What You Are and the Artist’s Way at Work.
+Before I left my job I connected with a friend from my University days and she recommended a couple of books: Do What You Are and The Artist’s Way at Work.
 I did many of the exercises and researched the internet for what other INTP’s were doing for work.
 After some reflection on the results, I came up with a list of four jobs.
 I believe they were career counsellor, mediator, guidance counsellor and one other.
 I didn’t know what to do next – I couldn’t decide which one was right for me.
-Then I paid $1000 for career counselling, which was mostly a series of personality, interest and aptitude tests.
-I had one session with a person, and she gave me a list of jobs which included the ones I had chosen for myself, and more.
+Then I paid $1000 for career counselling, which was a series of over twenty-five personality, interest and aptitude tests.
+I had one session with a person, and she gave me a list of jobs which was the same jobs I had already narrowed it down to, plus the job of insurance adjuster.
 I was no closer to knowing what kind of work I should do next.
 I felt I had wasted my time and money.
 The only benefit was that she told me I scored high on the IQ test, which was something I needed to hear at that time.
 She also suggested informational interviews.
-I interviewed someone in three different careers and they didn’t seem to be the right fit for me.
+I interviewed three different people who worked in careers I was considering, but based on what I learned the jobs didn’t seem to be the right fit for me.
 I was getting frustrated.

 Changing my Diet